kumkee/jwtelm/README.md

 ### Backend

-1. Navigate to the `backend` directory.
+1. Navigate to the `backend/` directory.
 2. Create a new virtual environment with Python 3.9 and activate it.
 3. Install the required packages with `pip install -r requirements.txt`.
 4. Add your frontend url(s) to the CORS `origins` [list](https://github.com/kumkee/jwtelm/blob/741ddf62b288c2510e30fecc3f4649a2084353be/backend/main.py#L39) in `backend/main.py`.